Princeton ruins 93% of brackets in ESPN Tournament Challenge

 College Basketball

-Arizona’s loss to Princeton eliminates 93% of perfect brackets in ESPN Tournament Challange
+Arizona’s loss to Princeton eliminates 93% of perfect brackets in ESPN Tournament Challenge

 No. 2 Arizona lost 59-55 against No. 15 Princeton in an early first-round upset of the 2023 NCAA Tournament on Thursday, and the Wildcats’ defeat has knocked out 93% of perfect brackets in the ESPN Tournament Challenge.
 Counting all brackets across sites, just 0.12% are perfect after Princeton’s shocking win.